clojuredocs/guides/articles/language/concurrency_and_parallelism.md

 ;; ⇒ []
 ```

-`reset!` may be useful in test suites to reset an atom state between test executions, but it should be
+`reset!` may be useful in test suites to reset an atom's state between test executions, but it should be
 used sparingly in your implementation code.
 Consider using `swap!` first.

-TBD: demonstrate retries under high update rates
+*TBD: demonstrate retries under high update rates*

 #### Summary and Use Cases